 Cosmetic Surgeons in North America are some of the most active internationally when it comes to Search Engine Marketing.
-Google AdWords is the preferred platform for search ads – the ones that appear at the top of search results.
-Using AdWords, virtually anyone has the ability to pay for top positions on Google’s search results page.
+Google Ads is the preferred platform for search ads – the ones that appear at the top of search results.
+Using Google Ads, virtually anyone has the ability to pay for top positions on Google’s search results page.

 Through AdLuge, we have been able to use industry average data to help Cosmetic Surgeons understand what should be expected out of paid search campaigns.